dotnet/training-tutorials/content/asp.net/getting-started/files.md

 # Understanding Required ASP.NET Core Files
 by [Steve Smith](http://deviq.com/me/steve-smith)

+You can run most of the examples in this tutorial in your browser.
+However, if you want to install and run ASP.NET Core apps on your own machine, refer to the appendix lessons on [installing and getting started with ASP.NET Core](your-first.md) and [working with the dotnet command line interface (or CLI)](dotnet-cli.md).

 ## Program.cs

-In the [first lesson](your-first.md), you saw how to take a console application and convert it into an ASP.NET Core web app.
-Part of that process involved updating the ``Main`` method in *Program.cs* to configure and run a *host*.
-ASP.NET apps must run within a host, and this host is typically configured in a ``Main`` method.
+ASP.NET Core apps require a *host*, which is built using a ``WebHostBuilder``.
+This is typically done in the program's entry point, which is typically located in the ``Main`` method in *Program.cs* file.
 Once configured, you won't typically need to update this file very often going forward.
 A very simple, minimal example would be:

 ```c#
 using System;